Considering bankruptcy? It could cost more than you think

 Chapter 13 lets people keep assets such as a house and extends the time they have to repay creditors, usually to a period of three to five years.
 To be eligible, you can’t have more than $2,750,000 in secured and unsecured debts at the time of filing.

 When you file, the court will help you come up with a payment plan that lasts between three and five years.
 If you make all of the payments on this plan your unsecured debts are discharged.
 As part of the payment plan, you’ll work with an appointed trustee to manage the payments to your creditors.
-The trustee often takes a commission of up to 10%, adding to the cost of this form of bankruptcy.
+The trustee often takes a commission of up to 10 percent, adding to the cost of this form of bankruptcy.

 The long-term costs of bankruptcy

 Beyond the immediate cost of bankruptcy, filing can have a long-term impact on your financial life.
 The most obvious effect is that your credit score will drop by a huge amount.
-Your bankruptcy will stay on your credit report for seven to ten years.
+Your bankruptcy will stay on your credit report for seven to 10 years.

 While the bankruptcy is on your credit report, you’ll likely struggle to qualify for new loans.
 Even if a lender does offer you a loan, you’ll have to pay a higher interest rate than someone with good credit.
-Higher interests can significantly increase the cost of your loans.
+Higher interest can significantly increase the cost of your loans.
 It can mean paying more to buy a home or a car or even finding yourself unable to make large purchases due to a lack of willing lenders.

 Some landlords and even employers may check your credit as part of your application to rent an apartment or get a new job.
 A bankruptcy on your credit report could hurt your chances there as well.